-At the time of writing there is a proposal at Clockhouse Quarry operated by Hanson Building Products for the backfilling of the quarry void of 740,000m over 10 years which has yet to be determined.
-Table 9 shows that there is over 1,252,000m of consented recovery to land void in Surrey offering c2,232,000 tonnes of inert waste management final fate capacity.
+At the time of writing there is a proposal at Clockhouse Quarry operated by Hanson Building Products for the backfilling of the quarry void of 740,000m3 over 10 years which has yet to be determined.
+Table 9 shows that there is c3,769,000m3 of consented recovery to land void in Surrey offering c6,571,5000 tonnes of inert waste management final fate capacity.

-Combining the totals of the c298,500 tonnes of capacity for inert waste required for restoration of the Patteson Court Landfill c8,598,000 tonnes at the inert waste landfills and the c2,232,000 tonnes offered by the recovery to land sites gives a total final fate management capacity for the permanent deposit to land of inert waste in Surrey of at least c11,128,500 tonnes.
+Combining the totals of the c298,500 tonnes of capacity for inert waste required for restoration of the Patteson Court Landfill c8,598,000 tonnes at the inert waste landfills and the c6,571,500 tonnes offered by the recovery to land sites gives a total final fate management capacity for the permanent deposit to land of inert waste in Surrey of at least c15,468,000 tonnes.